charlestietjen/Trilogy-HW-Week-11-E-Commerce-Back-End/Readme.md

 ## Usage
 A ".env" file is required to be in the root directory of the application or environment parameters set if deploying in a cloud environment.
 The environment paramters required are "DB_NAME=<database-name>, DB_USER=<sql username>, DB_PW=<sql password>" where triangle brackets denote your own parameters.
 Note: your database name must match an existing database.

+When you're ready to run the server simply type "npm start" in the command line.

 ## Contact
 Find me at [GitHub](https://github.com/charlestietjen)